5 Best Exercises To Strengthen Your Knees For Running

 It's one of the best exercises for runner's knee and for injury prevention.
 It requires no equipment and can easily be done anytime anywhere.

-Feel free to use a table top or a wall for stability, holding it on a side of your free leg.
+Feel free to use a table top or a wall for stability, holding it on the side of your free leg.

 2. Clam Shell